warwickbrownteya/project-structure-initialiser/CONTRIBUTING.md

 - Document new options in the help output
 - Keep examples up-to-date

-## License
+## Licence

-By contributing, you agree that your contributions will be licensed under the project's MIT License.
+By contributing, you agree that your contributions will be licensed under the project's proprietary licence.

-Thank you for contributing to Project Structure Initialiser!
+Thank you for contributing to Project Structure Initialiser.